 15. It was noted in the May 2010 report that all the examiners' recommendations were met except for the requirement for the maintenance of records of account files and business correspondence by financial institutions.
-The situation remains unchanged and this recommendation is not fully compliant..
+The situation remains unchanged and this recommendation is not fully compliant.

 16. The situation as indicated in a previous follow-up report remains the same in relation to the legal provisions.
-The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement as noted in the Follow-Up Report of May 2010.
-This was reported in a previous follow-up as being under review by the authorities.
-With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period January to July 2013.
+The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement as noted in the follow-up report of May 2010.
+The authorities have advised that amendments to POCA will allow for the reporting of suspicious one-off transactions of whatever size.
+With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period August to January 2014.

-Table 4: Breakdown of Types of Reporting Entities Submitting SARs from January to July 2013
+Table 4: Breakdown of Types of Reporting Entities Submitting SARs from August2013 to January 2014

 Sectors Entity SARs submitted

-Banking 84
+Banking 123

-Insurance 2
+Insurance 6

-Investment Companies, 24
+Investment Companies, 16

 Securities Companies,

 Broker Dealers, Investment

 Advisors & Trust

 Mortgage Companies 2

-Credit Unions 10
+Credit Unions 20

-Money or Value Transfer 190
+Money or Value Transfer 182

 Services

-Accountants/Attorneys-at- 2
+Accountants/Attorneys-at- 6

 Law/Other Independent

 Legal Professional

-Motor Vehicles Sales 4
+Motor Vehicles Sales 10

-Real Estate 2
+Real Estate 1

-Private Members Clubs 6
+Private Members Clubs 1

-Jewellers 2
+Exchange Bureaux 1

-TOTAL 328
+TOTAL 368

-17. The level of reporting for the six month period ending December 2012 as noted in the previous report was 171, while the figure indicated in the table above for the seven month period ending July 2012 is 328, a 91.8% increase.
+17. The level of reporting for the seven month period ending July 2013 as noted in the previous report was 328, while the figure indicated in the table above for the seven month period ending January 2014 is 368, a 12.2% increase.
 An analysis of the breakdown of reporting entities highlights the continuing dominance of the banks and remittance companies in submitting SARs due to the volume of transactions conducted by the very nature of the businesses.
-Total SARs submitted by listed businesses was 206 with four remittance companies accounting for 190.
-As such, only 16 SARs have been submitted from a combined number of over 1,400 registered listed businesses as indicated in the last report. t This suggests that reporting by listed businesses continues to be ineffective.
-Given the above, this Recommendation in not fully compliant.
+Total SARs submitted by listed businesses was 200 with four remittance companies accounting for 182.
+As such, only 18 SARs have been submitted from a combined number of over 1,400 registered listed businesses as indicated in this report.
+This suggests that reporting by listed businesses continues to be ineffective.
+Given the above, this Recommendation is not fully compliant.